 Zoom is a video conferencing and recording tool that can be integrated with Canvas.
 Stanford UIT offers free Zoom accounts to all Stanford faculty, staff, and students.
 If your instructor is using Zoom, here’s what you need to do.
+NOTE: A fuller version of Zoom help for students is now available here.

 Get a Stanford Zoom account and download software